Share

 Meloni, the Via Crucis of ratings and spread anxiety with the thrilling numbers of public debt and slowing GDP

 The Minister of Economy, Giancarlo Giorgetti, has already raised alarm signals several times.
 The last one was on Saturday and it was very clear: "The economic situation is delicate and difficult choices are needed."
-The Northern League minister's warning is intended for his government companions in view of the budget maneuver which is very far from the electoral dreams of Giorgia Meloni need Matteo Salvini but which cannot tolerate madness, given the public debt numbers that speak for themselves.
+The Northern League minister's warning is intended for his government companions in view of the budget maneuver which is very far from the electoral dreams of Giorgia Meloni and Matteo Salvini but which cannot tolerate madness, given the public debt numbers that speak for themselves.
 “The Italian public debt – Federico Fubini recalled yesterday on Corriere della Sera – is reaching 3 trillion euros and its cost in interest for the State will double, to over 100 billion a year”.
 Because of this, Nadef in hand, spending cuts of at least 10% will be needed.
 With how much joy the parties of Government a few months before the European elections it is easy to imagine.
 But, as the then Minister of Economy once said Piercarlo Padoan, "the path is narrow" because on the one hand there are the needs of the economy and the weakest sections of the population but on the other there is the severe gaze of the financial markets, which are the silent but fearsome stone guest of the meetings of Government at Palazzo Chigi.

 Meloni, the nightmare of the spread and the memory of the crisis of the Berlusconi government in 2011